-Ascension Island might just be a tiny dot in the South Atlantic Ocean but, over the years, it has had immense strategic importance.
-Latterly it was the Cold War which gave it eminence, what with the NASA station and all the secret bits and pieces about which we know now.
-But, back in history, it was militarily strategic - particularly when Napoleon was exiled to its nearest land – St Helena which lies two or three days' sailing south.
-To this day Cable and Wireless and the BBC Relay Station are still hugely important, as is the island's runway - one of only six in the world which can accommodate a landing of a space shuttle in the case of an emergency.
+Ascension Island might just be a tiny dot in the South Atlantic Ocean but over the years it has had immense strategic importance.
+Latterly it was the Cold War which gave it eminence, what with the NASA station and all the secret bits and pieces about which we now know.
+But, back in history, it was militarily strategic - particularly when Napoleon was exiled to its nearest land – St Helena – which lies two or three days' to the south.
+To this day Cable and Wireless and the BBC Relay Station are still hugely important, as are the American and RAF bases.